-In Spring of 2016 the Zelda Symphony has brought him to London to conduct the Royal Philharmonic Concert Orchestra (in Wembley Arena) as well as Montreal, Philadelphia, Columbus, Charlottesville and Miami with further dates in Fresno, Vancouver, Calgary (with the Calgary Philharmonic) and Edmonton in the fall.
-2017 dates bring him to Oklahoma City, Santiago (Chile) and Buenos Aires (Argentina).
+In the Spring of 2016 the Zelda Symphony brought him to London to conduct the Royal Philharmonic Concert Orchestra (in Wembley Arena) as well as Montreal, Philadelphia, Columbus, Charlottesville and Miami with further dates in Fresno, Vancouver, Calgary (with the Calgary Philharmonic) and Edmonton in the fall.
+2017 dates bring him to many more cities including Santiago (Chile), Buenos Aires (Argentina), Birmingham (UK), Toronto, Denver, San Diego, San Fransisco, Seattle, Portland, New York, Baltimore, San Jose and Pittsburgh.
+He will also guest conduct the Fort Worth Symphony in a performance of rePlay: Symphony of Heroes.

 Fall of 2016 saw him also guest conduct the Vancouver Chamber Choir in two concerts: Festiva! in November and The Christmas Story in December.